Skip to content

 The 'at no point was there an imminent threat to the campus' phrasing closes out the continuing-threat condition that justified the morning timely warning

-This case is a clean example of Clery 'corrective' messaging: a timely warning issued in good faith, then explicitly updated when facts change
+This case is a clear example of Clery 'corrective' messaging: a timely warning issued in good faith, then explicitly updated when facts change

 Context